wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 if any, should also be evicted from the residual cache.
 Residual cache evictions do not require the conventional LLC to also evict the block, though.

+A logical cache block can be stored in one of the three states: (1) Compressed and only stored in conventional LLC; (2) Compressed and are stored in both caches; (3) Uncompressed and stored in both caches.
+In the first two cases, the compression metadata is stored in an extra hardware structure called the encoding cache.
+Although the paper does not cover the details of the encoding cache, it can be inferred from the text that each 32 bit words require 2 bits of metadata for representing its compression status.
+The encoding cache is only accessed when compression and decompression is involved.